cares/nodb.at/README.md

 # ==== TODO/WISHLIST ====

+o command que to make this multiuser/multithreadable

-o files are not visible to users/browsers/visitors (all .php files that give no output when run)
+ok files are not visible to users/browsers/visitors (all .php files that give no output when run) ... fixed that.

 <?php /*
 jeremy@mail.com